AdobeDocs/workfront.en/help/quicksilver/administration-and-setup/configure-integrations/configure-sharepoint-integration.md

       For information about adding the site collection, see Granting Write Permissions To The Site App.

-### Problem: I cannot access previously linked folders and documents in SharePoint.
+### Problem: I cannot access previously linked folders and documents in SharePoint. {#problem-i-cannot-access-previously-linked-folders-and-documents-in-sharepoint}

 Solution: